gcnyin/raw-nio/README.md

 Network applications based on Java raw nio.

+- Java 8 & 11 & 16

 ## Event Loop

-Here is my implementation of the event loop and several applications build-on the event loop.
+This is my implementation of the event loop, and I built multiple applications on the event loop.

 - echo
 - load balancer